kubernetes-sigs/alibaba-cloud-csi-driver/README.md

 English | [简体中文](./README-zh_CN.md)

-WARNING: Manual deployment of this driver to your ACK cluster is not recommended.
-Instead users should use ACK component center to automatically deploy and manage the [Alibaba Cloud CSI Driver](https://www.alibabacloud.com/help/en/ack/product-overview/csi-provisioner).
+WARNING: Deploying this driver to your ACK cluster manually is not recommended.
+Instead users should use ACK Add-ons to automatically deploy and manage the [Alibaba Cloud CSI Driver](https://www.alibabacloud.com/help/en/ack/product-overview/csi-plugin).

-DISCLAIMER: Manual deployment of the driver to your ACK cluster is not officially supported by AlibabaCloud.
+DISCLAIMER: Manual deployment of the driver in your ACK cluster is not officially supported by Alibaba Cloud.

 ## Introduction